HeavenlyBerserker/codeChallenge/README.md

 	* for dependency d
 		* if(d is not satisfied) swap the elements
 	* if(no changes have been made) exit, no solution
+* return solution

+## Bonus Task 2

+Make sure opencv is installed. python3 main.py to run the program.

+The program computes the translation matrix for a bunch of 2D and 3D coordinates.
+I had some trouble warping images without them going out of bounds.
+I am certain that my 2D and 3D work perfectly, however, due to my moving the images to avoid warping images out of bounds, I lost a bit of precision since I solved after translation.
+I assumed we were not allowed to use the built in opencv translation matrix solver, so I wrote the code, but I used the numpy linear system of equation solver.
+The original and transformed values are not perfect, but are very close.
+The 2D values suffered a lot due to pre-translation, but if you are happy with an incomplete image, it still stitches perfectly.

+The output image is in the output folder.

+## Bonus Task 3

+I was unsure what to do on this one.
+The link to the linux Qt 4.8 source was broken.
+I tried looking for it [https://download.qt.io/archive/qt/4.8/4.8.7/] in the website, but downloads were failing for some reason.
+Does it run on other versions of Qt?
+I was wondering why the version requirement was so specific.

 ## Sources:
 [https://stackoverflow.com]